 In term time, the library facilities are open every day from 08:00 a.m to midnight and the computer centre is open 24 hours.
 A full list of all of the study spaces can be found on the IT services website.

 The Centre has a designated open access multi-media facility with 20 networked PCs and network ports for students to plug in their personal IT equipment.
 It is located on the fourth floor of the Richmond Building, 105 Queen's Road.

-Have a look around the Centre for English Language and Foundation Studies with our virtual tour.
+Have a look around the Centre for English Language and Foundation Studies with our tour: 360.html

 All University of Bristol students have access to Blackboard, a virtual learning environment.
 You should use this portal to look at the course you are studying on as you will find a lot of self-assessment tools and interactive tutorials which will support your studies.